 The general rule of thumb is to avoid leaving cooked chicken at room temperature for more than two hours.
 Bacteria, such as Salmonella and Campylobacter, can multiply rapidly at temperatures between 40°F (4°C) and 140°F (60°C) known as the “danger zone.”

-See also How can i dispose of cooking oil
+See also How to get cooking oil off concrete

 To ensure the safety of cooked chicken, follow these guidelines: